Install and Configure Postfix and Dovecot on Ubuntu 26.04

 The postconf command displays the actual values of configuration parameters, changes configuration parameter values, or displays other configuration information about the Postfix mail system.

-The local delivery agent will deliver the incoming emails to the users’ mailboxes.
-Run the following command to set Dovecot’s LMTP service as a default mail delivery transport:
+The local delivery agent will deliver incoming emails to the user mailboxes.
+Run the following command to set Dovecot’s LMTP service as the default mail delivery transport:

 sudo postconf -e "virtual_transport = lmtp:unix:private/dovecot-lmtp"

-Set the TL parameters using the previously generated Let’s encrypt SSL certificate:
+Set the TLS parameters using the previously generated Let’s Encrypt SSL certificate:

 Configure the authenticated SMTP settings and hand off authentication to Dovecot:

-We’ll also need to edit the Postfix master configuration file master.cf and enable the submission port (587) and smtps port (465).
+Edit the Postfix master configuration file master.cf to enable the submission port (587):

-Open the file with your text editor and uncomment/edit the following lines:
+Open the file with your text editor and uncomment or add the following lines:

 submission inet n - y - - smtpd